Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 MS

-Doctors usually confirm an MS diagnosis by showing signs of nerve damage that appear in different parts of the central nervous system and at different points in time.
+Doctors usually confirm an MS diagnosis by identifying signs of nerve damage that appear in different parts of the central nervous system and at different points in time.

 Diagnosis